lexwraith/yolo-bear/README.md

 * {} symbols for array declaration - Use nesting strategy
 * PENDING ELI - sizeof/malloc - Treat as builtin function

+* Mikhail

+Yuchen -
+* Continue working on semantic - incremental is good

 Prateek -
 * Implement argparse with flags to target directors at command line e.g. test /test/optional
 * More test cases